 - Great leaders have a clear vision and goals for the future: People gain a lot of certainty from knowing the overall direction the workplace is heading and specific goals that indicate progress in this direction.
 Importantly, people are clear as to their part in helping make these goals happen.

 One of the interesting things about vision is that team members’ ability to engage with the vision is largely up to their leader’s ability to communicate it well.
-If the team leader can communicate their vision with genuine enthusiasm, this certainly becomes more engaging for their team.
+If the team leader can communicate their vision with clarity and genuine enthusiasm, this certainly becomes more engaging for their team members.

 - Great leaders are innovative and encourage team members to think about problems in new ways: Because high-performing teams are always wanting to improve, new ways of thinking and working are actively sought out.